suvetharani/CyberIntern_task3/README.md

    Researched recommended solutions for each vulnerability using CVE references.

 6. **Documentation**
-   Screenshots and key findings are documented in the `/report` folder.
+   Reports and screenshots are saved in the `/screenshots` directories.

 ---

 ## 📄 Deliverables

+- ✅ HTML report for external host `123.123.123.123`
-- ✅ Scan Report (HTML)
+- ✅ CSV report for local host `192.168.56.1`
 - ✅ Screenshots of Scan Results
 - ✅ Summary of Critical Vulnerabilities
 - ✅ Suggested Fixes / Mitigations